-Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy as you only need to download the ADB and Fastboot SDK Platform-Tools zip file and extract it to your desktop.
+Setting up ADB (Android Debug Bridge) and fastboot tools on Windows, Linux or Mac is pretty easy as you only need to download the ADB and Fastboot SDK Platform-Tools Zip file from below and extract it to your desktop.
 Besides, there are a number of 3rd-party tools and utilities available out there to help you get ADB and Fastboot ready on your computer.

-In our detailed guide below, we’ll be describing how you can setup system-wide ADB and fastboot on Windows 10 PC.
+In our detailed guide below, we’ll be describing how you can setup system-wide ADB and fastboot on Windows 10.

 Setting up System-Wide ADB and Fastboot

-- Download the ADB and fastboot package from here and extract the zip file to your desktop.
+- Download the ADB and Fastboot SDK Platform-Tools and extract the zip file to your desktop.

 - Now create a new folder named “Android” in the root directory of the C Drive on your computer so that the patch of the directory is C:\Android\.